gini/dexter/README.md

 ## Installation

-You can download prebuilt version from the [Github release section](https://github.com/gini/dexter/releases) or build it yourself:
+You can download a prebuilt version from the [Github release section](https://github.com/gini/dexter/releases) or build it yourself:

 ```
 go get -u github.com/gini/dexter